apache/spark/docs/structured-streaming-programming-guide.md

 ##### Semi Joins with Watermarking
 A semi join returns values from the left side of the relation that has a match with the right.
 It is also referred to as a left semi join.
 Similar to outer joins, watermark + event-time constraints must be specified for semi join.
-This is because for not generating result for an input row on left side, the engine must know when an input row on left side is not going to match with anything on right side in future.
+This is to evict unmatched input rows on left side, the engine must know when an input row on left side is not going to match with anything on right side in future.

 ###### Semantic Guarantees of Stream-stream Semi Joins with Watermarking
 {:.no_toc}